status-im/help.status.im/docs/en/status-communities/set-up-a-closed-community.md

   - navigation
 ---

-# Set up a private community
+# Set up a closed community

 !!! note ""
-    Currently, you can only set up private communities using Status desktop.
+    Currently, you can only set up closed communities using Status desktop.

-By default, a new Status Community is public and available for everyone to join.
-As a community owner, you can [use token-based permissions][set-up-your-community-permissions] to create a token-gated or private community.
+By default, a new Status Community is open and available for everyone to join.
+As a community owner, you can [use token-based permissions][set-up-your-community-permissions] to create a token-gated or closed community.

-Only people holding the tokens the private community requires can join and participate.
+Only people holding the tokens the closed community requires can join and participate.
 For instance, you can configure a token-based permission that requires members to hold a certain amount of DAI and ETH tokens to join.
 Or, you can restrict access to users in a particular ENS domain, such as acme.eth.

 !!! note
     In addition to tokens, community owners can require [manual approval][manage-community-join-requests] to join their communities.
 Token-based permissions and manual approval work independently.

 Token requirements can be useful to ensure that your community members have a certain level of commitment or interest in the topic of the community.
-If you run an organization with an ENS domain, you can also set up a private community for holders of your ENS domain only (for example, alice.acme.eth or bob.acme.eth).
+If you run an organization with an ENS domain, you can also set up a closed community for holders of your ENS domain only (for example, alice.acme.eth or bob.acme.eth).

 ## What to expect

-- Use the `Become member` token-based permission to set up a private community.
+- Use the `Become member` token-based permission to set up a closed community.
 - You can set up token-based permissions with existing tokens or tokens you have [minted][mint-tokens-for-your-community] and distributed via [airdrops][how-to-airdrop-tokens-in-status].
-- In a private community, members must always meet and keep the token requirements.
+- In a closed community, members must always meet and keep the token requirements.
 Community members not holding the required tokens lose access to the community automatically.
-- Use [channel permissions][set-up-channel-permissions] to make one or more channels private while keeping your community public.
+- Use [channel permissions][set-up-channel-permissions] to make one or more channels closed while keeping your community open.
-- To transform a private community into a public one, [delete the `Become member` token-based permissions][delete-community-permissions].
+- To transform a closed community into an open one, [delete the `Become member` token-based permissions][delete-community-permissions].

-## Set up a private community
+## Set up a closed community

 Community owners customize permissions using three different variables: `Who holds`, `Is allowed to` and `In`.